 An aware and resilient city that can adapt to natural hazards of flood, bushfire and climate change.

-Protect our rivers, creeks and areas of high biodiversity and environmental values to provide a cool atmosphere.
+Protect our rivers, creeks and areas of high biodiversity and environmental values.

-Champion, educate and support the transition to renewable waste and energy.
+Champion, educate and support a transition to renewable energy and reduced waste.